 - What does the Foundation take into consideration when selecting which proposals to fund?

 The Champions Grant program is a competitive grant process.
 The program is generously funded by public donations, which means that there are limited funds available and that the Jimmie Johnson Foundation must be a good steward of the funds.
-When evaluating proposals, the selection committee looks at whether the school makes a compelling case that their project addresses a critical need, supported by data; whether or not the project is sustainable after the initial grant period; whether the return on investment/cost per student is reasonable for the proposed project.
+When evaluating proposals, the selection committee looks at whether the school makes a compelling case, supported by data, that their project addresses a critical need and helps promote equity for all students; whether or not the project is sustainable after the initial grant period; whether the return on investment/cost per student is reasonable for the proposed project.
 In addition, the committee considers whether the school has provided realistic and verifiable quantitative Outputs and Outcomes; whether the budget is realistic, the worksheet is completed correctly, and the vendor quotes match the budget; whether the school followed the instructions provided.
 This information is not exhaustive but is an overview of how we review and evaluate projects.
 The Jimmie Johnson Foundation involves multiple individuals in a multi-step review process to ensure fairness in determining which projects will receive funding.

 - My school applied for a grant in the past but was not selected.
 What did I do wrong?

 Likely your school did nothing wrong.
 As mentioned in #10, the Champions Grant program is a competitive grant process, generously funded by public donations, with limited funds available.
 This requires the Jimmie Johnson Foundation to be a good steward of the funds.
 Applications must follow all stated instructions and guidelines, must be thorough, well thought-out and provide detailed, empirical evidence that the project has a high likelihood of being successful in order to be considered to receive funding.
 Projects are selected based on the information included in #10 and #11, based on the amount of funding available.